QSmally/Terminal/README.md

 when using it minimally.
 It decides whether or not to enable it based on the presence of a file at `~/.vim/autoload/plug.vim`.

+Vim's configuration isn't that minimalistic anymore (though the UI is).